-For our first transaction with a business partner, we ensure that they understand the legal compliance, environmental protection, and CSR procurement requirements of our purchasing policy and ask them to comply with the Glory CSR Procurement Guidebook and Green Procurement Standard.
-In addition, we execute a memorandum of understanding on CSR procurement with business partners, including a request for cooperation on the CSR voluntary checklist to promote sustainable procurement together.
+For our first transaction with a business partner, we ensure that they understand the legal compliance, environmental protection, and sustainable procurement requirements of our purchasing policy and ask them to comply with the Glory Responsible Procurement Guidebook and Green Procurement Standard.
+In addition, we execute a memorandum of understanding on responsible procurement with business partners, including a request for cooperation on the voluntary checklist to promote sustainable procurement together.

 Glory established the Green Procurement Standard to put into action its basic policy of promoting environmentally sound purchasing.
 We will remain committed to the purchasing of materials and parts that have minimal environmental impact with the cooperation of our suppliers.